Het1110/Het1110/README.md

 - 👋 Hi, I’m @Het1110
-- I am a student in 3rd year pursuing Information Technology from Indian Institute of Information Technology Vadodara(IIITV).
+- I am a student in 3rd year pursuing Computer Science Engineering from Indian Institute of Information Technology Vadodara(IIITV).
 - 👀 I’m interested in UI/UX,Machine Learning,Artificial Intelligence.
-- 💬 Ask me about Web Development
+- 💬 Ask me about Machine Learning.
-- 🌱 I’m currently learning Data Science and OpenCV.
+- 🌱 I’m currently learning Reinforcement Learning .
 - 📫 How to reach me hetmpatel1@gmail.com
 - ⚡ Fun fact Playing games and exploring new things.
 - Where you can find me -